CuriousJ1/US-Banking-Sector-Analysis/README.md

 ## Introduction

-In this project, we focus on exploratory data analysis of the US banking sector through the years of 2006 to 2016 which includes the global financial crisis.
+In this project, we focus on the exploratory data analysis of the US banking sector through the years of 2006 to 2016.
+This time series includes the global financial crisis which occured in 2009.

+The US banking sector sector companies we include are

+* Bank of America
+* CitiGroup
+* Goldman Sachs
+* JPMorgan Chase
+* Morgan Stanley
+* Wells Fargo

 The code is based on my own exploration of Python's functionalities, libraries and Quandl's API.